corentin-R/portfolio/content/about.md

 *June 2021 - Dec.
 2021*

-WOrking on a Network Encryptor.
+Working on a Network Encryptor.
 Sofwtware developpement in C/C++.
 Implementing tests and code-analisys tools in Python.